 Providing Score Reports to Notre Dame Law School

 If an applicant has concerns about sharing all test results from the last five years, the Admissions Committee encourages the student to utilize the Addendum section of their application to elaborate upon the circumstances in question.
 The Admissions Committee will review such scores within the context of the information the applicant provides.

-The Admissions Committee should receive the results of the January 2022 LSAT or a GRE taken by January 15, 2022 with sufficient time so as to be considered as part of an Early Decision application.
-The Admissions Committee should receive the results of the February 2022 LSAT or a GRE taken by February 28, 2022 with sufficient time so as to be considered as part of a Regular Decision application.
-The Admissions Committee may consider the results of any LSAT or GRE taken on or after March 1, 2022 for applicants who are offered a place on the waitlist.
+The Admissions Committee should receive the results of the February 2023 LSAT or a GRE taken by February 28, 2023 with sufficient time so as to be considered as part of a Regular Decision application.
+The Admissions Committee may consider the results of any LSAT or GRE taken on or after March 1, 2023 for applicants who are offered a place on the waitlist.

 Applicants who submit their materials and later register for the GRE must inform the Admissions Committee of their plans via email at email@example.com.